 Thanks for the suggestion Gianluigi, I just list everything through reflection, so it may be hard with so many entries to have an image for each one.
 I could think about if I could just show a preview of the control itself, but not all of them display something with no other data.
 I'll think about this a bit more.

-9 votesin our backlogs · AdminMichael A. Hawker (XAML Studio Developer) (Admin, Microsoft Garage) responded
+9 votesin our backlogs · AdminMichael A. Hawker (XAML Studio Developer) (Software Engineer, Microsoft Garage) responded

 Thanks for adding this suggestion.
 We know we have room to improve here on our custom IntelliSense implementation. we’ll definitely be looking into improvements moving forward.

-2 voteshacking on this idea · AdminMichael A. Hawker (XAML Studio Developer) (Admin, Microsoft Garage) responded
+2 voteshacking on this idea · AdminMichael A. Hawker (XAML Studio Developer) (Software Engineer, Microsoft Garage) responded

 Testing if I can make sure this appears in the Toolbox with a small tweak.
 Otherwise will investigate more in the future.
 Will also look into how this can work better with DataContext Panel as it seems non-trivial.